 9Exit and intellectual-property terms

-- Contract duration: 2–3 years initial; 1-year automatic renewals
+- Contract duration: e.g. 2–3 years initial with 1-year renewals.

-5. Why MedLinket as Your OEM ECG Electrode Manufacturer
+5. Why MedLinket as your OEM ECG electrode manufacturer

 Four core OEM capabilities